kodaxx/spark-dash-desktop/README.md

 # Spark Payments (DASH)

-This is the desktop version of the Spark Payments mobile app
+This is the desktop version of the Spark Payments app

 ## To Develop